mrueda/datamatrix2codes/README.md

 # The Problem

-As odd as it may sound, the 4 codes are embedded within a QR.
-Whoever encoded them didn't use the appropriate anchor terms, nor did they maintain a specific order.
+As odd as it may sound, the 4 codes are embedded within a barcode and whoever encoded them didn't use the appropriate anchor terms, nor did they maintain a specific order.
 In essence, these four terms can be randomly positioned within a string, distinguished by certain characters:

 * `01` denotes the PC (PC) that comes after.
 * `21` represents the Serial Number that follows.